adeira/universe/src/monorepo-shipit/README.md

 };
 ```

-It's because the Babel config file is first moved from `__github__` to the repository root and later it's stripped (see filters 3 and 4).
+It's because the Babel config file is first moved from `__github__` to the repository root, and later it's stripped (see filters 3 and 4).
 It would not work even if we'd change order of the filters (`__github__` would be first stripped and later there is no Babel config to move).

 _Are you interested in having this improved?
 Let us know._